Drntth/Drntth/docs/docs-template.md

 [Code block or example]
 ```

+---

+## Shortcuts

+Any type of useful keyboard shortcuts.

+---

 ## Best Practices

+---

 ## Common Pitfalls

 - [Pitfall 1]: [How to avoid]
 - [Pitfall 2]: [How to avoid]

+---

+## Example Code

+You can find example code related to this topic in the [code directory](../code/).

+---

 ## Sources